adamrr724/robin_hood_app/README.md

 https://robin-stocks.readthedocs.io/en/latest/install.html

+Then we'll want to make sure we have our credentials set up.
+Create a file in the project folder called secrets.py.

+    mkdir secrets.py

-Then you add your robinhood credentials to the rh_recommendations.py script in place of "username" & "password" -- and then run the script!
+Then add the username and password to the file:

+     username = "username here"
+     password = "password here"

+Then run the script!

     python3 rh_recommendations.py